 - Requests for new emails via social media or your website

-4. Segment your email list.
+4. Segment your email marketing list.

-Once you have your email list, it’s important to segment it.
-This allows you to send targeted emails to your audience based on their interests or demographic information.
+Once you have your email list, it’s essential to segment it.
+Market segmentation allows you to send targeted emails to your audience based on their interests or demographic information.
 The more relevant an email is to someone, the more likely they are to open and engage with it.

 - Past purchases